 While e.l.f.
-Poreless Putty Primer is not exactly the same as Tatcha The Silk Canvas, it comes pretty darn close and I highly recommend it not only because of it’s the affordable price tag but also for its performance.
+Poreless Putty Primer is not exactly the same as Tatcha The Silk Canvas, it comes pretty darn close and I highly recommend it not only because of its affordable price tag but also for its performance.

 If you love the luxury product experience and can afford the price, Tatcha The Silk Canvas Protective Primer is a beautiful luxe product that is the perfect base for makeup.